chong-zi/JsClass/README.md

     s.push("xxx");
     ....
     ....
-   Use JsClass you can create this class like this:
+   Use JsClass you can create class like this:

     Class("Set",NObject,{
                 list:[],